M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. In "Resource Group" select "Use existing" and select the existing `censis-workshop` resource group

-1. In "Location" select "UK West"
+1. In "Location" select "North Europe"

 1. Click the "Create" button to create a new IoT Hub